What is a Mutual Waiting Period?

 The objectives of the waiting period:

-• Limiting opportunistic behavior : Guaranteeing the financial viability of mutual societies.
+• Limiting opportunistic behavior : Guaranteeing the financial viability of mutual insurance companies.

 • Encourage policyholder loyalty : Expensive care is only covered after a certain period.